recorridoCL/weather-icons-rails/README.md

 # => <li><i class="wi wi-day-lightning wi-li"></i> Bulleted list item</li>
 ```

 I cant really think of a use for this, but I'm sure someone can.
-Works better with empty box icon in font awesome.
+Works better with empty box icon in Font Awesome.

 ```ruby
 wi_stacked_icon "day-lightning", base: "day-cloudy-gusts"